karenchansuyco/Robot-Spare-Bin-Intranet-Robot-I/README.md

-# RobotSpareBin intranet robot - starter files
+# RPA certification level I - Course Work

-This robot is the starting point of Robocorp's [Beginners' course](https://robocorp.com/docs/courses/beginners-course).
+This robot is built using template from the starting point of Robocorp's [Beginners' course](https://robocorp.com/docs/courses/beginners-course).

-You can also check out the `robotsparebin-complete` robot for the finished version of the robot.

 Click the link below to get to the code: